googlegenomics/bigquery-examples/1000genomes/data-stories/understanding-alternate-alleles/README.md

    </TABLE>
 So we see from the data that the answer to our question is “No”.

-So how many rows might we see per (contig, position, reference_bases) tuple?
+So how many rows might we see per (reference_name, start, reference_bases) tuple?

 ```
 # Count number of alternate variants on chromosome 17 for the same start and